allamand/aws-cdk-eks-multi-region-workshop/content/60-deploy-app/200-single-region/_index.en.md

 Go to the IDE and follow the steps below to create a class that creates a CI / CD pipeline.

 ### Export IAM Role for CI/CD Pipeline
-CodeBuild, which performs actual application deployment on the EKS cluster, assumes a role to run `kubectl` commands to the EKS cluster and performs application deployment.
-Let's create this Role.
-Open **lib/cluster-stack.ts** and add the below codes in order.
+CodeBuild, which will be responsible for deploying the application to the EKS cluster, assumes a role to run kubectl commands against the EKS cluster in order to perform the actual deployment.
+Let’s create this Role.
+Open lib/cluster-stack.ts and add the below codes in order

 1. Above `constructor`
 ```typescript